-Although there are many potential vulnerabilities that can be exploited by hackers, one that you do not need to worry about is server security.
+Although there are many potential vulnerabilities that can be exploited by hackers, one thing that you do not need to worry about is server security.
 Our servers have advanced security modules that assure the best possible protection, such as mod_security, Suhosin PHP hardening, PHP open_basedir protection, and others.
 Check What Security Measures Does Hostinger Use? for more information.

 We also have an automatic Malware Scanner on your hPanel, that will help identify and remove malicious files on your account.

 The most common reasons are:

-Outdated web application.
-Using older versions of your CMS (WordPress, PrestaShop, Joomla, etc.)
+Outdated web applications - Using older versions of your CMS (WordPress, PrestaShop, Joomla, etc.)

 Outdated or nulled extensions - Third-party extensions such as plugins, modules, or themes can be vulnerable if outdated.
 Also, be aware of paid extensions offered for free on unofficial sites, as they may have been modified to include malware

-Weak or exposed passwords.
-Using passwords that are easy to guess, repeating the same password across different services, or that were publicly posted (eg. you have it written down on a sticky note on your monitor)
+Weak, exposed, or breached passwords - Using passwords that are easy to guess, repeating the same password across different services, or using passwords that were publicly posted (for example, if you have it written down on a sticky note at your desk)

 Infected local computer - Some computer viruses can steal your login information and use it to add malicious code to your web files